← back

 The Swap Process:

-1. Initiation: User initiates a swap between two Secret Network tokens
+1. User initiates a swap between two Secret Network tokens

-2. Client-Side Encryption: The user's wallet encrypts the transaction before transmission
+2. The user's wallet encrypts the transaction before transmission

-3. Secret Contract Processing: The encrypted transaction is sent to Secret Swap's smart contract
+3. The encrypted transaction is sent to Secret Swap's smart contract

-4. TEE Execution: The encrypted transaction enters a TEE (Trusted Execution Environment) where it's decrypted, processed, and the swap is executed (AMM calculations, price discovery, trade execution)
+4. The encrypted transaction enters a TEE (Trusted Execution Environment) where it's decrypted, processed, and the swap is executed (AMM calculations, price discovery, trade execution)

-5. Encrypted State Update: The enclave outputs an encrypted state update, which a validator posts to the Secret Network blockchain
+5. The enclave outputs an encrypted state update, which a validator posts to the Secret Network blockchain

-6. Private Balance Update: The user's wallet uses a viewing key to decrypt the updated state and display the new balance
+6. The user's wallet uses a viewing key to decrypt the updated state and display the new balance

 MEV Protection: Because all transaction logic occurs within encrypted enclaves, MEV bots cannot see transaction details before execution, effectively eliminating frontrunning.

 Secret Swap presents the most difficult analysis challenge of the three protocols we examined.
-The fundamental difference is that no transaction details are ever exposed on-chain – not amounts, not token types, not even wallet addresses in a traditional sense.
+The fundamental difference is that no transaction details are ever exposed on-chain, not even wallet addresses in a traditional sense.

-Our Initial Hypothesis: We considered applying Railgun-style heuristics – tracking deposit amounts and timing patterns to correlate with withdrawal patterns.
+We considered applying the same heuristics as Railgun tracing: tracking deposit amounts and timing patterns to correlate with withdrawal patterns.
 However, this approach fails for Secret Swap because:

 1. Liquidity is siloed within the Secret Network ecosystem